voltace/browser-cookies/README.md

 ```

 ### How to shim browser-cookies on node
-The package [browser-cookies-shim](ref-browser-cookies-shim) provides a browser-cookies shim for node, which may be useful to run client javascript on node without errors.
+The package [browser-cookies-shim][ref-browser-cookies-shim] provides a browser-cookies shim for node, which may be useful to run client javascript on node without errors.

 ### Todo's
-- Additional testing:
-  - Mobile browser testing (Disabled automated testing for mobile browsers because the results varied per run).
-  - Manually verify support on old browsers that that still need to be supported (i.e. IE6)?
-  - Perform compatibility testing with nodejs and document server-side usage.
 - Distribution:
   - Generate build for use without a loader (development build + minified version).
 - Cross browser consistency: